webex/webex-js-sdk/README.md

     // Log the the room name and the message we created return teams.messages
       .list({ roomId, max: 1 })
-      // Destructure promised value to get text property from first item in items array .then(({ items: [{ text }] }) => console.log(`Last message sent to room "${title}": ${text}`) );
+      // Destructure promised value to get the text property from the first item in items array .then(({ items: [{ text }] }) => console.log(`Last message sent to room "${title}": ${text}`) );